Scandal-hit PetroChina tightens control over managers to keep firm running

-BEIJING/HONG KONG (Reuters) - PetroChina (0857.HK) (601857.SS) has tightened control over its managers and stepped up safety inspections to ensure the “shock” from a deepening corruption scandal doesn’t disrupt the global operations of the Chinese energy giant, officials told Reuters.
+BEIJING/HONG KONG, Sept 6 (Reuters) - PetroChina has tightened control over its managers and stepped up safety inspections to ensure the “shock” from a deepening corruption scandal doesn’t disrupt the global operations of the Chinese energy giant, officials told Reuters.

 So far there have been no reports of operational problems or signs PetroChina is backing out of any deals or tenders in the wake of the investigation, which has implicated five former senior executives at PetroChina and its parent company, including ex-chairman Jiang Jiemin, in the past 10 days.

 PetroChina’s operations span the globe, from oil production facilities and pipelines to refineries and petrochemical projects.
-Its market capitalization of $232 billion makes it one of the world’s most valuable oil firms.
+Its market capitalisation of $232 billion makes it one of the world’s most valuable oil firms.

 PetroChina spokesman Mao Zefeng could not be reached for comment.